Palm Beach Currumbin Australian Football Club

-The Palm Beach Currumbin Australian Football Club is an Australian rules football club on the Gold Coast, Queensland.
+The Palm Beach Currumbin Australian Football Club is an Australian rules football club on the Gold Coast, Queensland based in the suburb of Palm Beach.
 The club emblem is the lion and the club plays in both Division One and Division Two of the AFL Queensland State League.

-Palm Beach won the 1999 premiership.
+Palm Beach Currumbin won the 1999 premiership.

 History

 The Central Australian Football Club was established in 1961 and was one of the founding clubs of the Gold Coast Australian Football League.
 By 1965 the club had captured its first GCAFL premiership and would later change its name to the Palm Beach Currumbin Australian Football Club.